swimlane/ngx-datatable/docs/api/table-inputs.md

 ## `count`
 The total count of all rows.
 Default value: `0`

-## `emptyMessage`
-The text to display when there is no data.
-Default value: 'No data to display'

 ## `externalPaging`
 Should the table use external paging vs client-side.
 Default value: `false`